msystang/Completed-DSA-Problems/README.md

 # Completed Data Structures & Algorithm Problems
-Problems are completed in Swift 5 and are from a number of sources including but not limited to [LeetCode](https://leetcode.com/) and [Hackerrank](https://www.hackerrank.com/).
+Problems are completed in Swift 5 and are from sources such as [LeetCode](https://leetcode.com/) and [Hackerrank](https://www.hackerrank.com/).

 ## Integers
 - [Win Nim](https://github.com/msystang/DSA-Practice/blob/master/Integers/canWinNim.swift)